aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `to_vector`

-Convert a smart vector to a native vector, which is supposed to be called mostly by view functions to get an atomic view of the whole vector.
-Disclaimer: This function may be costly as the smart vector may be huge in size.
+Convert a smart vector to a native vector, which is supposed to be called mostly by view functions to get an<br/> atomic view of the whole vector.<br/> Disclaimer: This function may be costly as the smart vector may be huge in size.
 Use it at your own discretion.

 <pre><code>public fun to_vector&lt;T: copy, store&gt;(v: &amp;smart_vector::SmartVector&lt;T&gt;): vector&lt;T&gt;<br/></code></pre>